voyagersearch/voyager-py/README.md

-voyager-processing
+Voyager Tasks
 =====

-VoyagerUtilityTools.tbx    -- contains tools for data management such as MakeLayerFiles and AddWKT.

-Scripts Folder -- Python scripts required for each utility tool.
+TODO: provide a nicer description of the task framework here

 voyager_tasks folder -- contains the processing framework scripts.

-VoyagerTaskRunner.py -- Used to execute a GP task. --info option returns parameter information for all tasks.
+VoyagerTaskRunner.py -- Used to execute a voyager task. --info option returns parameter information for all tasks.
 Passing in .json file will execute a task.
 Usage: VoyagerTaskRunner.py --info
        VoyagerTaskRunner.py task.json